Every type A quiver locus is a Kazhdan-Lusztig variety: Type A quiver loci

-where $x_1,x_2$ are two sources adjacent to sink $y$, $P_i, i=1,2,$ denotes the path from $x_i$ to $y$ , and $V_{P_i}$ is the composition of all the matrices placed on the path $P_i$,,i.e. the composition of all the maps $V_{\alpha}$ going from the source $x_i$ to the sink $y$ (in the obvious order).
+Given any representation $V$ with dimension vector $\mathbf{d}$, we can define whose components are given by where $x_1,x_2$ are two sources adjacent to sink $y$, $P_i (i=1,2)$ denotes the path from $x_i$ to $y$ , and $V_{P_i}$ is the composition of all the matrices placed on the path $P_i$, i.e., the composition of all the maps $V_{\alpha}$ going from the source $x_i$ to the sink $y$ (in the obvious order).

 Let $r_{[a,b]}(V)=\rank \varphi_{[a,b]}^V$.
 There is a classic result for the degenerations of type A quiver loci.